-ALCOHOL: Is it addictive?
 Alcohol is a substance that has been around for 100 million years.
 It’s an organic compound that can have many uses.
 Once ingested, the alcohol effects the central nervous system to give a false sense of relief and happiness.
 It affects motor skills, judgement and induces impulsive decisions.
-So, that means that people have been abusing this substance for a very long time.
+So, that means that people have been abusing alcohol for a very long time.
 Alcohol can be very addictive and is at an extremely high risk for abuse.
-There are various treatment programs, inpatient and outpatient, that are specifically designed around helping someone that is struggling with alcoholism, such as Alcoholics Anonymous.
+There are various treatment programs, inpatient and outpatient, that are specifically designed around helping someone that is struggling with alcoholism, such as Alcoholics Anonymous (AA).

 It wasn’t always socially acceptable, in the 1920’s there was a temporary Wartime Prohibition Act, passed by Congress, put in place before the ratification of the eighteenth amendment to ban any alcoholic beverages that had an alcohol content of 2.75% or greater.
 There were and still are many people against alcohol because, it has directly affected themselves or loved ones around them in a negative way.
 Many activists against the sale or consumption of alcohol, were trying to end family violence as well as end corrupt political parties.